cloudaloe/hadas/README.md

    copy the following files into /lib:
    `hadasClientListener.js`
    `socket.io.js`
-4. In your project's html, add the following line, after jquery `<script type='text/javascript' src='./lib/hadasClientListener.js'></script>` <br/>
+4. In your project's html, add the following line, after jquery <br/>
+   `<script type='text/javascript' src='./lib/hadasClientListener.js'></script>` <br/>
    It assumes your html first loads jquery

-#### Current setup effort summary:
-Configuration parameters to set: 	2 - 5 <br/>
-Moving around files:				2 <br/>
-Code change to your project:		1

-## Usage
+## Usage after setup

-Start Hadas by locating to the root directory and run: <br/> `node hadas.js` (or on Windows, run hadas.bat) <br/>
+Start Hadas by locating to the root directory and run: `node hadas.js` (or on Windows, run hadas.bat) <br/>
 The UI will then become available

+## Stability status

+This is work in progress.
+It works 'on my machine'.
+It probably needs some fixing for Unix and non-Chrome.

+## Welcome contributions

+This is a user experience centric tool. <br/>
+Any contribution must maintain a cool UI. <br/>
+Post your ideas in the Wiki or fork / take away pieces.

+## Inspiration and acknowledgements

+This was inspired by a general disenchantment with how IDE's are designed. <br/>
+I found no existing project doing this, so I made this.
+Lightly inspired by [Light Table] (http://www.chris-granger.com/2012/04/12/light-table---a-new-ide-concept/).
+The code was partly inspired by [Andrew Davey's vogue code] (https://github.com/andrewdavey/vogue).

 ## License

-Distributed under the Eclipse Public License 1.0 Copyright © 2012 Matan Safriel.

-## Stability status

-This is work in progress
+Need to consolidate and confirm compliance with dependencies, prior to publishing.